Technology Readiness Levels

 2 Development of Product Hypothesis

 Activities: Scientific studies to identify and validate disease target.
-Screen potential compounds (HTS, antibody, etc) to develop preliminary hits.
+Screen potential compounds (High-Throughput Screening, antibody, etc.) to develop preliminary hits.
 Develop assays to test activities of candidate compounds in vitro.
 Initial intellectual property search for patentability.
 Characterize disease epidemiology.

 Milestones: Identify compound series.